aaltsys/doc-newwares/documents/02_transactions.rst

 Transaction Lines Detail
 #############################

+Transaction lines provide the basis for inventory control and location tracking.
-Transaction lines contain identifying, control, quantitative, and descriptive information for each storage unit in a facility, as shown at :ref:`trlines`.
+These lines contain identifying, control, quantitative, and descriptive information for each product, lot, and (optionally) storage unit in a facility.

+.. include:: ../inventory/05_lines.rst

 A subset of transaction line columns is used for lines entry, as shown in the following view.